CloudM-Migrate/documentation/Engineering-Reference/SystemAO.md

 ### Migration History Interval <a name="migratehistory"></a>
 Default Value: 30000

-Set the interval between aggregating migration history records (milliseconds).
+Set the interval between aggregating migration history records in milliseconds.

+Change Conditions: ??

 ### Memory Usage Check <a name="memuse"></a>
 Default Value: Off

 Rate limit the migration using available system memory.

+Change Conditions: ??

 ### Simultaneous Migrations per Configuration Limit <a name="simmigateper"></a>
 Default Value: 0

 The number of migrations to run per configuration.
 Zero turns the setting off.
 Service level configuration 'Maximum User Migrations' per server will always override this setting.

+Change Conditions: ??

 ### Drive Thread Count <a name="drivethread"></a>
 Default Value: 3

 The number of simultaneous per-user threads when migrating documents.

-This should not normally be changed.
+Change Conditions: Decrease or Increase depending of source server load.
+This normally should not be changed.

 ### Allow Multiple Sources <a name="allowmultiple"></a>
 Default Value: Off

 Allow the migration of multiple source items, of the same type, to a single destination item.

+Change Conditions: ??